rafaelfiume/sketch/README.md

 ## Start Here

-Read the [Onboarding](docs/start-here/Onboarding.md) guide to have the app and its dependencies running on your machine.
+Read the [Onboarding](docs/start-here/Onboarding.md) guide to have the application and its dependencies running on your machine.

 **Note:** Project docs are currently being rewritten to conform to the [Documentation Guidelines](docs/best-practices/Documentation.md).